globus/globus-compute/docs/endpoints.rst

    Please note that the funcx endpoint is only supported on Linux and MacOS.

-After installing funcX endpoint you be able to deploy new endpoints and interact with existing endpoints using the `funcx-endpoint` command.
+After installing funcX endpoint, you be able to deploy new endpoints and interact with existing endpoints using the `funcx-endpoint` command.

 First time setup